fww228/ees-mini-project/README.md

 # ees-mini-project

-This is the mini project of ees class.
+This is the mini project of Earth & Environmental Science class.